WGDR

 WGDR (91.1 FM) is a noncommercial American radio station licensed to Plainfield, Vermont, serving central Vermont.
 WGDR, owned by Central Vermont Community Radio Corporation, is a hybrid community/public radio station, broadcasting a freeform format.

+History

-Founded in 1973, it is the oldest non-commercial community radio station in Vermont.
+Founded in 1973, it is the oldest and biggest non-commercial community radio station in Vermont.

-The station broadcasts a mix of music and public affairs programming produced by local volunteers from northern and central Vermont, plus Pacifica Radio programming.
-It was one of only a handful of radio stations in the U.S. to broadcast news from the English-language international channel of the Qatar-based TV network Al Jazeera, until the network launched a separate U.S.-based channel, Al Jazeera America, in August 2013.
-The broadcast radius is from 20 to 25 mi.
-There are 65 on-air volunteers on the staff.

-In 2009, WGDR received a My Source Community Impact Award (an award created by the Corporation for Public Broadcasting) for its Community Broadcast Training program.
-That same year, the station was granted a construction permit by the Federal Communications Commission to build a second transmission tower near Hardwick, Vermont and operate on a second frequency to reach a much wider area of northern and central Vermont.
+In 2009, the station was granted a construction permit by the Federal Communications Commission to build a second transmission tower near Hardwick, Vermont and operate on a second frequency to reach a much wider area of northern Vermont.

 On March 1, 2011, the FCC granted an operating license to the new station, which began full-power regular broadcasting on March 7, 2011.
 The new station, assigned the call letters WGDH, broadcasts at 91.7 FM, simulcasting with WGDR.

 Effective May 10, 2021, Goddard College Corporation donated the licenses for WGDR and sister station WGDH to Central Vermont Community Radio Corporation.

+Description

+Reaching over 45,000 listeners by broadcast and online, the station has more than 60 local programmers, with the majority of that programming done live daily.
+The station is one of 6 community radio stations in Vermont.

+The station broadcasts a mix of music and public affairs programming produced by local volunteers from northern and central Vermont, plus Pacifica Radio programming.
+WGDR's antenna moved in June of 2026, maintaining most of the orginial broadcast map for a radius of 20 to 25 mi.